Sorry, your browser is out-of-date!

 The sandhill dunnart (Sminthopsis psammophila) is small carnivorous marsupial, usually 10-16cm long and weighing 30-44g.
 They have large ears and thick tails where they store fat.
 Sandhill dunnarts can be distinguished from other dunnart species by the dark 'brush' of fur that runs along the underside of their tail.

 One of the largest and rarest dunnarts, it is listed as “vulnerable” under the Environment Protection and Biodiversity Conservation Act 1999.
-In the AW region it is considered that the greatest causes of the population decline is predation by introduced species such as foxes and cats, habitat degradation and wild fire.
+In the AW region it is considered that the greatest causes of the population decline are predation by introduced species such as foxes and cats, habitat degradation and wildfire.

 During the day they sleep in burrows in the sand, emerging at night to hunt insects, arachnids and small reptiles.
 They dart between clumps of spinifex, relying on the spiky plants to protect them from predators.